davidycliao/phd-thesis/README.md

-# Thesis Template of University of Essex
+## Thesis Template of University of Essex

 This template only work `xelatex` and can be run with `pdflatex`.
+The official information of the format can be found at [`postgraduate-research/thesis-format`](https://www.essex.ac.uk/student/postgraduate-research/thesis-format).

-## Main Features about the Layout
+## The Main Feature of the Layout

 - double line spacing should be used for everything except quotations, footnotes, captions to plates etc.